ThomasRooney/Android-Buck-Boilerplate/README.md

 Create and start an emulator with

-	./scripts/create_emulator.sh # only run this once
+	./scripts/create_emulator.sh
 	./scripts/start_emulator.sh

+The emulator is persistant, so you should don't need to create it again.
+Just start it for each use.

-Then the application can be installed on the emulator (or device, should there be one attached that can be found with `adb devices` and no emulator running ) via the command
+The application can then be installed on the emulator (or device, should there be one attached that can be found with `adb devices` and no emulator running ) via the command

 	/scripts/install.sh